 - Or Stand out from the crowd and send a video message link like the one included in this article here which will destroy your competition.

 Brynne: “Yes, I agree!
 Regarding your point #3 Video is a powerful tool.
 In fact, you should include the link to my new video called The New LinkedIn Experience 2017 where I take users through how to navigate the new LinkedIn Interface and UI.

-Mario: “The most uproar I am hearing is that the Advanced and Saved Search features have moved into Sales Navigator, how do you think this will affect sales professionals using the free or premium platform?”
+Mario: “The most uproar I am hearing is that the Advanced and Saved Search features have moved into LinkedIn Sales Navigator, how do you think this will affect sales professionals using the free or LinkedIn Premium platform?”

 Brynne: “The good news, as you know Mario, is that Boolean searches still work within your search bar of the new LinkedIn Interface – and when specific search strings are created by sales reps, finding the right buyers and stakeholders in LinkedIn is still pretty simple.
 There are still some filters including geographic location and industry among others that can help drill down to a very targeted list of prospects.

 5 Must Fix Areas to Support The New LinkedIn Interface

 Mario: “I have noticed that profiles look very different, what portion or portions should sales reps update within their own LinkedIn profile to be branded well & attract their buyers via the new LinkedIn interface?”

 Brynne: “That’s a great question.
 There are 5 areas to focus on for sure.